DUNE/dune-justin/docs/justin-man-page.md

 FILES
-       An X.509 user proxy file is currently needed to contact  justIN,  which is either given by $X509_USER_PROXY or /tmp/x509up_uUSERID where USERID is the numeric Unix user id, given by id -u
+       A session file /tmp/justin.session.USERID is created by  justin,  where USERID is the numeric Unix user id, given by id -u

 AUTHOR